Open-Commentaries/homer.opencommentaries.org/priv/static/markdown/foreword.md

 **Bibliography**

 AHCIP = *A Homer commentary in progress*.
-See Frame, Muellner, and Nagy 2017-.
+See Frame, Muellner, and Nagy 2017-; ed, Martin 2026–.

 Dué, C., and M. Ebbott.
 2010. *Iliad 10 and the Poetics of Ambush: A Multitext Edition with Essays and Commentary*.
 Hellenic Studies Series